dediprakasa/deprak.github.io/portfolio.md

 image: ''

 ---
 I am currently interested in mobile development.
 I have built some simple mobile apps to get myself used to being in this field.
-The projects are built using React Native.
+For the time being, I shift my focus towards iOS development using Swift.
+Some projects are soon to be published.
+In the meantime, here are several projects that are built using React Native.

 #### **My Movies**